Resume

 7. Critical thinking

-Critical thinking revolves around making reasoned judgements.
-It means thinking clearly and rationally, understanding the logical connection between themes, concepts, or ideas.
+Critical thinking revolves around making reasoned judgments.
+It means showing your future boss that you can think clearly and rationally, understanding the logical connection between themes, concepts, or ideas.

 8. Time Management

-Demonstrating strong time management skills on a resume shows employers that you can handle multiple tasks, stay on top of deadlines, and maintain productivity.
+Demonstrating strong time management skills on a resume shows employers you can handle multiple tasks, stay on top of your work, and reach goals.
 These are all essential components for success in any role.

 Top Resume Soft Skills Based on Job Levels